-Remember also that most of your fellow humans have come to this park for a “wilderness” experience and thus minimizing unnecessary noise from music, cell phones and loud talking would almost certainly be appreciated.
+Remember also that most of your fellow humans have come to this park and its surroundings for a “wilderness” experience and thus minimizing unnecessary noise from music, cell phones and loud talking would almost certainly be appreciated.

 Stay in your car during your self-drive in the game management area or whilst on safari in the park.
 Wildlife is used to vehicles, which have an accepted silhouette, whereas a human shape signifies that of a predator, which will cause alarm.
 Do however get out in the village and at various community projects and enjoy Zambian life.
 That's why you have your "own" vehicle.

 Drive slowly and keep your eyes and ears wide open.

 Watch out for movements in the bush, and be very patient.
 Waterholes, lagoon and rivers are great for viewing wildlife, as the animals (and birds) will always come looking for water.